justinmahar/easyjre/README.md

 ## Adding New JDKs

-For this project, JDK information is stored in the following file: `./src/json/vendors.json` ([view file](https://raw.githubusercontent.com/justinmahar/easyjre/master/src/json/vendors.json))
+For this project, JDK information is stored in the following file: `./public/vendors.json` ([view file](https://raw.githubusercontent.com/justinmahar/easyjre/master/public/vendors.json))

 Each vendor has an array of JDKs, each having a version, a JDK download link, a list of JDK modules to included by default, and a list of JDK modules excluded by default.
 You can get a list of all modules available for a particular JDK by running the command `java --list-modules`.
-This is how I determined which modules to include for each JDK available.
+This is how I determined which default JRE modules to include for each JDK available.

 If you'd like to add a new JDK, fork the project and send me a pull request.